Trump’s Win Means It’s Time for California to Leave the US, Group Says

 A group called Calexit Now says the time is right for California to divorce the United States as Republicans take control of the presidency and Congress.

 The group filed a petition with the state Attorney General’s Office on Nov.
 19 to start the process of asking voters if they approve of secession.
-The movement spearheaded by California Department of Transportation analyst Marcus Evans said this was the “most ideal time in four decades.”
+The movement, spearheaded by California Department of Transportation analyst Marcus Evans, states that this was the “most ideal time in four decades.”

 “Trump just got reelected, so we view this as the best time ever for Calexit,” Evans told The Epoch Times.

-Calexit was created in the spirit of Britain’s successful Brexit movement in 2016 and Scotland’s independence referendum that was voted down in 2014, Evans said.
+Calexit was created in the spirit of Britain’s successful Brexit movement in 2016 and Scotland’s independence referendum that was voted down in 2014, he said.

 The group has floated the idea before.
 Most recently, after Donald Trump was first elected in 2016, about 43 percent of Californians polled supported it or were willing to discuss it, according to SurveyUSA polls, sponsored by CBS Bay Area, published at the time.

-Eight years ago, most liberals in the state didn’t believe Trump really won the presidential election, Evans said.
+Eight years ago, most liberals in the state didn’t believe that Trump really won the presidential election, according to Evans.

 Democratic leaders at the time also pushed the idea of resistance instead of secession.